 A solo exhibition of the series combined with the series, ‘Notes,’ exhibited at the Garden Museum, London, spring 2020.

 The first publication from the series launched at Impressions Photobook Fair, Bradford in Oct 2018 and is also selling at The Photographers’ Gallery Bookshop in London.
-Included in the collection of artists’ books at the Victoria and Albert Museum’s National Art Library; Aperture’s Photobook Library, The Martin Parr Foundation Library, Biblioscapes online Library and the legal deposit libraries.
+Included in the collection of artists’ books at the Victoria and Albert Museum’s National Art Library; Aperture’s Photobook Library, The Martin Parr Foundation Library, Biblioscapes online Library, the legal deposit libraries and The Garden Museum collection.

 The initial book dummy was made in 2012, Lensculture featured the series online in 2014 when it was the first in the body of work titled, Colour from Black.